 The following military and veteran peer programs were featured in the Poster Session and Technology Café on Day 1.
-We invite you to visit these programs’ websites to learn more about the exciting work being done around the country for service members, veterans, and their families.
+We invite you to visit the websites of these programs to learn more about the exciting work being done around the country for service members, veterans, and their families.

 A Few Good Leaders (AFGL), LLC. provides counseling services for disabled veterans with certified peer support specialists throughout Pennsylvania.
 AFGL serves all individuals living with and recovering from mental illnesses.
 AFGL employs veterans who are leaders within their communities who serve by offering hope, empathy, and understanding.
 AFGL can serve the non-veteran and veteran population with transferable knowledge, while still maintaining specialized intelligence specific for veterans.
 The objective of the agency is to empower individuals living with disabilities through empathy, employment, and education.